opencomputeproject/SAI/doc/inband-telemetry/SAI-Proposal-Advanced-Telemetry-draft.md

 /**
  * @brief Telemetry feature types
  * INT_EP, INT_TRANSIT, POSTCARD are mutually exclusive
- * MOD can coexit with any one of the three above
+ * MOD can coexist with any one of the three above
  */
 typedef enum _sai_telemetry_type_t {
     /** INT source and sink */